lathonez/lathonez.github.io/_posts/2017-01-02-ionic-2-unit-testing.markdown

 * The repo is not mature and has a number of outstanding issues that make it unsuitable for production
 * It is meant to be a very lightweight example and will have minimal support from Ionic
 * It does not use angular/cli for testing, so lacks community support and resources
-* Ionic are ultimately looking to bake testing support directly into ionic-app-scripts anyway, so it the example repo is a stop-gap.
+* Ionic are ultimately looking to bake testing support directly into ionic-app-scripts anyway, so the example repo is a stop-gap.

 For ~large apps, or anything that needs production support, I recommend this setup.
 For small / side projects Ionic's example will probably suffice.